-Send email@example.com an email with the test name in the subject line (i.e. DJNF Interactive News Editing Test), in the body of the email enter the name, address, university, department, city, state, zip code, email address and office and home phone numbers of the professor who has agreed to be your monitor.
+Send email@example.com an email with the test name in the subject line (i.e. DJNF Multimedia Editing Test), in the body of the email enter the name, address, university, department, city, state, zip code, email address and office and home phone numbers of the professor who has agreed to be your monitor.
 Be sure to include the country and international phone numbers.
 Also, include your full name, mailing address, school, telephone number and email address.

 Why is my application not going through when I hit submit?

 Confirm the required fields marked with asterisks are completed.
 Certain fields must also match conditional rules, such as the email (firstname.lastname@example.org) phone number (10 digits) and the zip code must match the city.
 Once the application is successfully submitted, you will receive a confirmation email.

 Can I edit my application after I hit submit?

 Yes, to edit your application after hitting the submit button, log back in to the portal and select the withdraw button next to the application you would like to edit.
 After withdrawing, select “view opportunities” to open the application.

 What is the maximum size for uploads?

 The maximum file size for each document is 5 MB.

 It is best to use MSWord documents or PDFs.
 Files may be uploaded using Google Drive and Dropbox.